reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

     // ...
 ```

-**The `TaskApp` component does not pass any event handlers down, and the `TaskList` does not pass any event handlers to the `Task` component either.** Each component reads the context that it needs:
+**The `TaskApp` Component does not pass any event handlers down, and the `TaskList` does not pass any event handlers to the `Task` Component either.** Each Component reads the context that it needs:

 <Sandpack>